tim-simm/Coding-IxD/README.md

 To reset the interaction, the rings return to their default position once the user steps off the scales.

 ## Installation
+Excluding the actual material and mechanics of the rings, we used the following material:
+* Arduino ESP32-feather by Adafruit Huzzah (other models also possible)
+* 3 Stepper motors
+* 3 a4988 stepper motor drivers
+* A separate 12V power supply
+* A scale, connected to a HX711
+* A breadboard
+* Cables to connect the hardware

+Connect the driver and stepper pins of the a4988 directly to the GPIO pins of the Arduino.
+Put the a4988 drivers into 1/16 microstep mode, by connecting the MS pins to the 3V (3.3V) pin of the Arduino.
+When connecting the stepper motors to the driver chips, the spin direction of the motors is influenced by the order in which the pins are connected.
+Connect the DT and SCK Pin of the HX711 to the GPIO pins on the Arduino.
+Power the HX711 with 3V.
+The motors are powered through a separate circuit, holding 12V.
+Connect the power supply to the appropriate Pins on the a4988.

 ## Usage
+* Step on the scales
+* Answer the questionnaire
+* Observe your Eigenform
+* Read your take-away
+* Step off the scales

 ## Acknowledgments
 *Our team consists of four computer science students and one product design student.*